vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 This blog post aims at programmers seeking the info how to create the blog technically.

 ### What do you want
-Your blog should have a second level domain (like myblog.com), all the technical necessities, minimal setup, minimal maintenance and running costs as low as possible.
+Your blog should have a second level domain with HTTPS (like myblog.com), minimal setup, minimal maintenance and running costs as low as possible.

 ### This post helps you to make a setup like this